Honeshwar/node-with-mysql/Readme.md

 # step 8

 ```
-ORM create a repository when it call an entity class to transform/create table in database
+- ORM create a repository when it call an entity class to transform/create table in database,
+- when create datasource ,it having a function called source.getRepository(entitycalls add),
+- and able to do CRUD operations

 ```